christianbaun/task-distributor/README.md

 ## Reason for the Development and the Design Decisions

 Several options exist when POV-Ray needs to be used in compute cluster.
-Some projects like MPIPOV or the PVM patch for POV-Ray extended the functionality of POV-Ray in a way that it was possible to use the Message Passing Interface (MPI) or the Parallel Virtual Machine (PVM) for splitting the image computation task into smaller subtasks and distributing them to the nodes of a cluster.
+Some projects like [MPIPOV](http://www.ce.unipr.it/research/parma2/povray/povray.html) or the [PVM patch for POV-Ray](http://pvmpov.sourceforge.net) extended the functionality of POV-Ray in a way that it was possible to use the [Message Passing Interface](http://www.mcs.anl.gov/research/projects/mpi/) (MPI) or the [Parallel Virtual Machine](http://www.csm.ornl.gov/pvm/pvm_home.html) (PVM) for splitting the image computation task into smaller subtasks and distributing them to the nodes of a cluster.

 The popular solutions from the 90s are now all broken, because have not been updated since more than 10 years and they do not support recent POV-Ray revisions.
 This is a major drawback because starting with version 3.7, POV-Ray provides multithreading.

-For this reason, I implemented te Task-Distributor, which follows the approach, well described by W.R.Rooney here Povray on a Cluster.
+For this reason, I implemented te Task-Distributor, which follows the approach, well described by W.R.Rooney here [Povray on a Cluster](http://homepages.ihug.co.nz/~wrooney/present/povclust.html).
 This approach just splits the image calculation by row.
 No modification of the POV-Ray source code is required and the implementation is very simple to understand, install and use.

 With POV-Ray it is possible to let each node calculate just a part of the final image by using the options +sr and +er.
-The behavior of POV-Ray 3.6 and older is well explained here POV-Ray 3.6 Documentation:
+The behavior of POV-Ray 3.6 and older is well explained in the [POV-Ray 3.6 Documentation](http://www.povray.org/documentation/view/3.6.0/217/):

 * *When rendering a subset of rows (+sr/+er) POV-Ray writes the full height into the image file header and only writed those lines into the image that are rendered.
 This can cause problems with image reading programs that are not checking the file while reading and just read over the end.* *

 A common approach was using PPM as output format and concatenating the resulting parts to the final image by building a PPM file header and assemblng the image parts via the command line too `cat` to the final image.

-POV-Ray 3.7 works in a modified way as described here POV-Ray 3.7 Documentation:
+POV-Ray 3.7 works in a modified way as described in the [POV-Ray 3.7 Documentation](http://www.povray.org/documentation/3.7.0/r3_2.html):

 * *When rendering a subset of columns (+sc/+ec) and/or rows (+sr/+er), POV-Ray generates a full width image and fills the not rendered columns with black pixels.
 This should not be a problem for any image reading program no matter what file format is used.
 Earlier versions of POV-Ray had problems when a subset of rows (+sr/+er) was rendered.
 The full height information was written into the image file header but it only wrote image data for those lines that were actually rendered.
 This made output files that were incompatible with various image processing tools.
 In version 3.7 this is no longer the case.* *